Top Quality Tumbling Media Manufacturer from China

 MC-8 is a rust-inhibiting chemical that prevents iron parts from corrosion after soaking in the solvent.

-HM-3 is polishing compound ideal for aluminum, brass, copper and precious metal polishing.
+HM-3 is a polishing compound ideal for tumbling brass, aluminum, copper, and precious metal polishing.

 HX-0 is the cleaning compound that effective in vibratory finishing degreasing and dirt removal.

-HM-7C-A is an acidic compound used in a vibratory finishing machine.
+HM-7C-A is an acidic compound used in an industrial vibratory tumbler machine.
 It maintains highly reflective finishing on steel parts.

 HM-P is the polishing slurry used for dry polishing.
 It functions together with walnut shell media.